HorizenOfficial/nodetracker/README.md

   Secure Node
     - maintain a stake address with at least 42 ZEN
-    - be able to perform challenges in less than 300 seconds
+    - be able to perform challenges in 300 seconds or under
     - uptime of 92% or greater

   Super Node
     - a stake address with at least 500 ZEN
-    - be able to perform challenges in 150 seconds or
+    - be able to perform challenges in 150 seconds or under
     - uptime of 96% or greater
+    - zend configured with both IPv4 and IPv6 addresses

   See the [Secure Node About page](https://securenodes.zensystem.io/) or [Super Node About page](https://supernodes.zensystem.io/) on the tracking servers for full details about compliance.

+  See the [Installation Guide](https://zencash.atlassian.net/wiki/spaces/ZEN/pages/7537322/Installation) for detailed configuration steps.

-## Version 0.3.0
+## Version 0.3.x
-This version is also used for Super Nodes.
+Version 0.3+ is required for Super Nodes.
 A selection is made during the setup for the type of node.

 Along with some additional logging and formatting, this version also replaces the bitcoin-core and zcash node modules with a stdrpc module for communication with zend.

-This version will check the zen configuration file to see if it is running on [testnet](https://securenodes-testnet.zensystem.io/) during the setup process.
+This version will check the zen configuration file to see if it is running on [testnet](https://securenodes.testnet.zensystem.io/) during the setup process.
 There is no longer a need to edit the init.json file.

+  #### 0.3.1
+    - added zen.conf requirements for externalip and port.
+    - fixed maintaining nodeid on setup rerun

 ### UPDATE STEPS:
 These are update instructions.
-If you are doing a new install see the New Installation instructions further down or in the online [Installation Guide](https://documentation.zencash.com/display/ZEN/Installation)
+If you are doing a new install see the New Installation instructions further down or in the online [Installation Guide](https://zencash.atlassian.net/wiki/spaces/ZEN/pages/7537322/Installation)

   #### Check the version of nodejs
    1. Run the following command